barrysims/quick-brown-fox/index.md

 Start the layout generator application by double-clicking the jar file.
 You should be presented with a GUI application.
 Select the directories containing your configurations files and the firmware as source and destination, respectively.
 Select "Pull Up" as the input mode, and "Row" as the input axis.
 Clicking on the 'generate' button will generate C++ code from your configurations files, and write it to the firmware directory.

 Open the firmware using the Teensyduino program by clicking on the qbf.ino file.
-The firmware uses an external library [Stacklist](http://playground.arduino.cc/Code/StackList), follow the instructions on the stacklist page to install the library.
+The firmware uses a couple of external libraries [Stacklist](http://playground.arduino.cc/Code/StackList), and [Adafruit_MCP23017](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library), follow the instructions on the linked pages to install them.
 Set the board type in the Tools menu to whichever Teensy variant you are using.
 Also set the USB type to "Keyboard + Mouse + Joystick".
 Upload the firmware using the arduino application with the Teensy loader.
 See https://www.pjrc.com/teensy/teensyduino.html for detailed instructions on uploading to the Teensy.

 You should now find that the keypad operates as a number pad connected to your computer.